civican/legisinfo/42-1/bills/C-68/bill_text.md

   **(2)** Subsection 29(2) of the Act is replaced by the following:

     **(2)** The Minister or a fishery officer may order the removal of or remove any seine, net, weir or other fishing gear or apparatus, or any log, rock or material of any kind that, in the opinion of the Minister or fishery officer, results in an obstruction referred to in paragraph (1)(a) or (b).

+### Section 18.1

+The Act is amended by adding the following after section 31:

+### Section 32

+  **(1)** No person shall engage in the practice of shark finning.

+  **(2)** In this section, **shark finning** means the practice of removing the fins from a shark and discarding the remainder of the shark while at sea.

+### Section 32.1

+  **(1)** No person shall import into Canada or export from Canada, or attempt to so import or export, any shark fins or parts of shark fins that are not attached to a shark carcass except in accordance with a permit issued under subsection (2).

+  **(2)** The Minister may issue a permit authorizing the importation or exportation into or from Canada of any shark fins or parts of shark fins that are not attached to a shark carcass and impose any conditions that the Minister considers appropriate in the permit

+    if the importation or exportation is for the purpose of scientific research relating to shark conservation; and

+    if, in the Minister's opinion, the scientific research is likely to benefit the survival of any shark species or is required to enhance the chances of survival of any shark species in the wild.

+  **(3)** The Minister may amend, suspend or cancel a permit issued under subsection (2).

 ### Section 19